open-life-science/ols-theme/README.md

 ### Development

-To see if the installation has been done correctly, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server to enable you preview the site.
+To see if the installation has been done correctly:

+1. Start a Jekyll server with

 ## Theme Structure